Statement on Diversity, Inclusion, and Equity

 ODI Executive Leadership

-Gary Butts, MD, Chief Diversity Officer and Dean for Diversity Policy, Programs, and Community Affairs leads the ODI.
-The executive leadership team includes Dr. Butts, Ann-Gel Palermo, DrPH, MPH, Chief Program Officer and Associate Dean for Diversity and Inclusion in Biomedical Education and Pamela Abner, MPA Vice President and Chief Administrative Officer.
+The ODI is led by Gary Butts, MD, who is the Executive Vice President, Chief Diversity Officer and Dean for Diversity Policy, Programs, and Community Affairs, and a Professor Pediatrics, Medical Education, and Preventive Medicine.
+The executive leadership team includes Dr. Butts, Dr. Ann-Gel Palermo, DrPH, MPH Chief Program Officer and Associate Dean for Diversity and Inclusion in Biomedical Education, and Associate Professor of Medical Education, and Pamela Abner, MPA Vice President and Chief Administrative Officer.

 The Patricia S. Levinson Center for Multicultural and Community Affairs (CMCA)

-The Center for Multicultural and Community Affairs (CMCA) is the diversity center of the Icahn School of Medicine at Mount Sinai (ISMMS).
-The mission of CMCA is to eliminate health disparities through the use of innovative, integrative, and coordinated approaches in the areas of community, clinical care, education, and research to improve the health of all populations by diversifying the health care workforce and influencing health policy and research.
+A unit of ODI, the Center for Multicultural and Community Affairs (CMCA) is the diversity center of the Icahn School of Medicine at Mount Sinai (ISMMS).
+The mission of CMCA is to eliminate health disparities through the use of innovative, integrative, and coordinated approaches in the areas of Community, Clinical Care, Education, and Research to improve the health of all populations by diversifying the health care workforce and influencing health policy and research.
+The CMCA supports students and faculty from backgrounds underrepresented in medicine and science and advances diversity at all levels by directing innovative and coordinated approaches in the areas of educational pipeline programs, diversity affairs, school-wide diversity initiatives, and training and education programs focused on the intersection of medicine, science, and social justice through an urban health lens.

 What CMCA Offers Students

-- Teaching and instructional opportunities to educationally and economically disadvantaged youth through our Center for Excellence in Youth Education
+- Teaching and instructional opportunities to educationally and economically disadvantaged youth through ODI’s Center for Excellence in Youth Education

 - Monthly lunch-hour CMCA Journal Club led by students